Too Far Gone (The Walking Dead): Plot

 After capturing Michonne and Hershel, The Governor convinces his camp to help him take the prison.
 Lilly is not convinced, but The Governor reassures her that her family will be safe.
 While Michonne seethes, The Governor dismisses Hershel's proposal for the two groups to coexist peacefully.
-He says goodbye to Meghan before leaving her and Lilly near a river bank, where Meghan gets attacked by a walker and is bitten.
+He says goodbye to Meghan before leaving her and Lilly near a river bank, where Meghan is attacked and bitten on the left shoulder by a walker buried on the ground.

 At the prison, the remaining sick are recuperating.
 Daryl is upset at Rick for exiling Carol after learning she killed Karen and David, and the two decide to tell Tyreese about her involvement in the murders.
 Tyreese discovers a dissected rabbit and believes whoever did it was the killer.
 Rick tells him otherwise, but before he can explain, the three hear a large explosion, signaling The Governor's arrival.

 While Daryl formulates an escape plan, The Governor gives Rick an ultimatum to leave the prison or be killed, using Michonne and Hershel as leverage.
 Rick tries to reason with The Governor, who becomes frustrated and holds Michonne's katana to Hershel's neck.
-Rick appeals to the militia claiming that everyone isn't too far gone and they could still peacefully live together and resolve their differences, echoing Hershel's statements.
+Rick appeals to the militia, claiming that no one is too far gone, and they can still peacefully live together and resolve their differences, echoing Hershel's statements.
 The Governor calls Rick a liar, and swings Michonne's sword at Hershel's neck, partially decapitating him, prompting Rick and the prison inhabitants to open fire.
 Michonne, taking advantage of the situation, rolls away and unties herself.
 A severely wounded Hershel attempts to crawl away, but The Governor catches him and repeatedly strikes him with the sword, severing his head and killing him.
 Lilly, who witnesses the execution, arrives at the prison with Meghan's body, who had died of her wounds.
 The Governor takes her in his arms and coldly shoots her in the head.
 With Meghan dead and his family no longer trusting him, he has no use for the prison, and he orders his militia to run down the fences and kill all the prison inhabitants.